Magnetic moment: Magnetic pole model

-It points in the direction from South to North pole.
+It points in the direction from the South to the North pole.
 The analogy with electric dipoles should not be taken too far because magnetic dipoles are associated with angular momentum (see Relation to angular momentum).
 Nevertheless, magnetic poles are very useful for magnetostatic calculations, particularly in applications to ferromagnets.
 Practitioners using the magnetic pole approach generally represent the magnetic field by the irrotational field H, in analogy to the electric field E.